ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainMethodTracing.md

 for example, the devices do not have a screen or a suitable storage medium.
 As a rule, the devices only have a USB, parallel, serial, TCP/IP or another type of interface.

-In addition, there is often a lack of the ability to specify what exactly should be loogged.
+In addition, there is often a lack of the ability to specify what exactly should be logged.
 Debug output consoles often offer the option of using a filter so that the log output is not only filled with information that is irrelevant for the current troubleshooting and you can no longer see the forest because there ar so many trees.